Why I like growing dividends

 Here's why I particularly like growing dividends:

-1. Investors who buy an asset with the hope of reselling it later at a profit may be particularly affected by volatility of the market.
+1. Investors who buy an asset with the hope of reselling it later at a profit may be particularly affected by there volatility of the market.
 This is one of the many reasons I have stayed away from gold.
 Emotions are the cause of wealth destruction.
 If you buy a stock at 35 $ and sell it at 40 $ or more and the stock drops to 30 $, it is easy to panic because the gap between your goal and reality widens.
 The investor then looks to sell while he still can.
 The lack of control over emotions is one of the reasons why most investors would be better off investing in index funds.

 To ignore the irrational movements of the stock market, I invest in growing dividends.
 Market swings only represent opportunities to buy quality stocks at a good price.
 A falling price is a margin of safety against bad fundamental analysis or future problems with the company.
 With falling prices I can also buy more stocks with the same amount of money.
 And more stocks means more dividends.